copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Fuzzer logging is now a compile-time switch, and is off by default, rather than being a silent user of CPU in all regular games.
 - Struct rm has increased by 1 byte.
+- Artifacts now have their material (either something specific or "use the base item's default material") encoded in the artilist array rather than hardcoded in artifact creation.